Knowing if you can afford a car is the first step to buying one.

 I love financial back-of-the-napkin tricks.
 They can help you roughly answer hairy finance questions quickly so you don’t slave over calculations and waste time.

 The 20/4/10 is a good example of one.
-It can help you get solid starting numbers to help your car buying decisions.
+It can help you get solid starting numbers to help determine whether or not you can afford a car.

 Here’s how it works: